How to Hire a Wedding Hair Stylist For Your Big Day

-Once you've found your dream wedding hair stylist, there are a few questions you'll want to ask before you sign on the dotted line, and that's where we come in.
+Once you've found your perfect match, there are a few questions you'll want to ask before you sign on the dotted line, and that's where we come in.
 Asking these questions is important to ensure that you and your wedding hairdresser are on the same page and that there are no unwanted surprises on the big day.
 Below, we've created a list of must-ask questions to ask hair vendors during your wedding consultation, like "Do you have a portfolio of your work?" and Q's you may not have even thought of, like "What happens if you get sick on my wedding day?"

 In this article:

-Yes, wedding stylists and regular hair stylists do differ in their expertise and services.
+Yes, wedding stylists and regular hairstylists do differ in their expertise and services.
 "A bridal hairstylist has specific training in formal styling as well as techniques that are meant to make the hair last for long periods of time," says Velez.
 "Bridal hairstylists have the best knowledge of the venues, photographer protocols, creating timelines, and so on."
-However, Velez says it is important to keep your normal hairdresser in the loop when planning your wedding hair.
+However, Velez says it's important to keep your normal hairdresser in the loop when planning your wedding hair.
 "It is still very important for the bride to consult with a hairdresser for her everyday hair maintenance in order to have beautiful, healthy hair leading up to the wedding day."

-You should hire your wedding hair stylist as soon as possible, especially if you have a specific bridal hair stylist in mind.
+You should hire your wedding hairstylist as soon as possible, especially if you have a specific bridal hairstylist in mind.
 "I would suggest the bride reach out as soon as she has a date or as soon as the hairdressers' books are open for the desired date," says Velez.
 "Believe it or not, I'm booking out one and a half to two years in advance for brides, and most likely so are all your other favorite vendors."

 "As the bridal stylist, we will guide the bride to try hairstyles that complement the dress and, most importantly, their face," Velez explains.
 "The bride should feel like themselves, but elevated."